ChaiBapchya/books/README.md

 1. ~~**Originals: How Non-Conformists Move the World: Adam Grant, Sheryl Sandberg**~~
 1. Outliers
 1. 21 lessons for the 21st century by yuval noah harari
+1. Influence by Robert Cialdini
+1. “High Output Management” by Andrew Grove

 ### Business / Leadership
 1. ~~Super Pumped: The Battle for Uber - Mike Isaac~~